-PM steels have been used for many years in the plastics processing industry.
+Powder Metallurgy steels have been used for many years in the plastics processing industry.

 Thanks to ASP®2012 outstanding properties, our technical offer also extends to the moulds themselves, especially in case of large series using reinforced plastics materials with high glass fibre content.
 Today, fiber-reinforced thermoplastics, as PA46, PA410, PPA, PPS, PEEK replace most of metal parts under the roof.
 Glass fibers content can reach 60%.
 They are very aggressive and the molds need improvements and more wear resistant tool steels than H11 and H13 which are today the big runners in this application.
-In order to outperform H13 performances, ASP®2012 was developed as a unique PM tool steel regarding the chemical analysis and its subsequent properties.
+In order to outperform H13 performances, ASP®2012 was developed as a unique Powder Metallurgy tool steel regarding the chemical analysis and its subsequent properties.

-ASP®2012 analysis shows a very good balance between the carbon content and the alloying elements such as W and V, which result in a good toughness and a much more wear resistance compared to H11 / H13.
+ASP®2012 analysis shows a very good balance between the carbon content and the alloying elements such as W and V, which results in a good toughness and much more wear resistance compared to H11/ H13.
 This is a competitive advantage when the plastic moulds are suffering from heavy abrasive wear due to the agressive glass fibers.

-Furthermore, due to high injection pressures, the compressive stresses at the joint planes are high, so that plastic deformation is often a problem with H13.
+Furthermore, due to high injection pressures, the compressive stresses at the joint planes are high, so that